Aircraft General Knowledge (AGK)

 Some definitions we must know when talking about the electrical system:

-• Current : Current is the power of the electrical load indicated in Ampere (A).
-This unit measures the amount of electrones transported per second
+- Current : Current is the flow of electrical charge, indicated in Ampere (A).
+It measures how much charge flows through a circuit per second.

 Types of power